-For children who are unable to attend school and need to do their learning at home (eg, due to Covid self-isolation), links to learning resources will be provided on the year group pages from week beginning Monday 7th September.
-Although the activities may not often match exactly the tasks the children will be doing in the classroom, they will follow the same general topics and learning objectives.
+For children who are unable to attend school and need to do their learning at home (eg, due to Covid self-isolation), links to learning resources will be provided on the year group pages and/or on Teams.
+Although the activities may not often match exactly the tasks the children will be doing in the classroom, they will usually follow the same general topics and learning objectives.
+Alternatively, teachers may provide learning resources directly to your child.
 Learning and information for Reception (EYFS) children will often be sent out via Tapestry.

 This page will continue to have links to more general learning resources as well as links to organisations and materials you may find useful sources of support, especially at this time.